opencafe/datium/README.md

 ```

 ## Generalization

+### Calendar generalization
-Datium supports language generalization, you can add customized calendars to Datium and used them as it's own default calendars.
+Datium supports calendar generalization, you can add customized calendars to Datium and used them as it's own default calendars.

 ```js
 Datium::create( 2015, 11, 9 )->to( 'jalali' )->get()